-Some time ago, I attended a fair on language learning and teaching.
-It was fun.
-There was, among many other interesting things, a panel discussion on growing up and living with more than one language.
-This made me think somewhat about my languages.
+A while ago, I attended a fair on language learning and teaching.
+I really enjoyed it.
+There was, among many interesting presentations, a panel discussion on growing up and living with more than one language.
+Which made me think about my languages.

-If you have followed my blog for some time, you might have noticed that while I write in English, I sometimes recommend German websites.
-I admit it: 😉 I’m a bilingual with two mother tongues: English and German.
+If you have been following my blog, you might have noticed that even though I write in English, I sometimes recommend German websites.
+Okay, I admit it… 😉 I’m a bilingual with two mother tongues: English and German.

-For a long time, I have not given my bilingualism much thought.
-But recently, I’ve started to notice things.
-To be honest, being a bilingual is sometimes kind of weird and you run into problems non-bilinguals could not comprehend.
+For a long time, I hadn’t given my bilingualism much thought.
+Recently, though, I’ve started noticing things.
+To be honest, being a bilingual is not always great.
+It can make you feel like the odd one out in certain situations and you run into problems non-bilinguals simply do not have and thus can’t comprehend.

-Sometimes I enjoy being bilingual.
-Sometimes I wonder whether my life would not be much easier if I had just one language and I think about whether it is at all a good idea to artificially try to raise children with more than one language.
+Which causes me to wonder whether it is such a good idea to artificially try to raise children with more than one language.

-Yes, I admit it: Sometimes being a bilingual can be fun.
-It feels good to be proficient in two languages, and it at least doubles the range of websites you are able to read. 😉
+Yes, I admit it: Sometimes being bilingual can be fun.
+It feels good to be proficient in two languages, and it at least doubles the range of internet content you are able to understand. 😉

 The basic issue, however, is not understanding or speaking two languages.
 It is how you feel.
 In my opinion, language is connected to identity big time.
 I feel like I’m a completely different person when I speak a different language.